7248510/Grab/README.md

+# WIP
-# Grab
+## Grab
-A C program to download VSC and other files with Curl.
+A program to download VSC and other files with Curl on Windows and Linux.